devajaytayde/bdd_behave_python_demo/README.md

 5. Open terminal prompt and run below command to install behave on the project path pip install behave

-6. Run below dry run command and get all the required  missing steps to enter in "Steps" --> "StepDefinition" file behave login.feature
+6. Run below dry run command and get all the required  missing steps to enter in "Steps" --> login.py i.e. a Step Definition file behave login.feature

 7.